Comtech Telecommunications (NASDAQ:CMTL) Announces Quarterly Earnings Results

-Comtech Telecommunications (NASDAQ:CMTL – Get Rating) released its earnings results on Thursday.
-The communications equipment provider reported ($0.03) EPS for the quarter, beating the consensus estimate of ($0.11) by $0.08, Briefing.com reports.
-Comtech Telecommunications had a net margin of 1.13% and a return on equity of 3.27%.
-The firm had revenue of $120.40 million for the quarter, compared to analyst estimates of $125.23 million.
-During the same period last year, the firm earned $0.27 EPS.
-The business’s quarterly revenue was down 25.4% compared to the same quarter last year.
+Comtech Telecommunications (NASDAQ:CMTL – Get Rating) released its quarterly earnings data on Thursday.
+The communications equipment provider reported ($0.03) EPS for the quarter, beating analysts’ consensus estimates of ($0.11) by $0.08, Briefing.com reports.
+Comtech Telecommunications had a return on equity of 3.27% and a net margin of 1.13%.
+The business had revenue of $120.40 million for the quarter, compared to the consensus estimate of $125.23 million.
+During the same quarter in the prior year, the business posted $0.27 EPS.
+The business’s revenue for the quarter was down 25.4% on a year-over-year basis.
 Comtech Telecommunications updated its FY 2022 guidance to EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, May 20th.
-Shareholders of record on Wednesday, April 20th will be issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a yield of 2.53%.
-The ex-dividend date of this dividend is Tuesday, April 19th.
-Comtech Telecommunications’s payout ratio is 800.16%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, May 20th.
+Stockholders of record on Wednesday, April 20th will be paid a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 2.53%.
+The ex-dividend date is Tuesday, April 19th.
+Comtech Telecommunications’s dividend payout ratio (DPR) is presently 800.16%.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. grew its holdings in Comtech Telecommunications by 3.8% during the 4th quarter.
-BlackRock Inc. now owns 4,232,550 shares of the communications equipment provider’s stock worth $100,270,000 after acquiring an additional 155,502 shares during the last quarter.
-State Street Corp lifted its position in shares of Comtech Telecommunications by 2.6% in the 4th quarter.
-State Street Corp now owns 895,420 shares of the communications equipment provider’s stock worth $21,212,000 after purchasing an additional 22,534 shares during the period.
-Geode Capital Management LLC lifted its position in shares of Comtech Telecommunications by 1.1% in the 4th quarter.
-Geode Capital Management LLC now owns 443,630 shares of the communications equipment provider’s stock worth $10,509,000 after purchasing an additional 4,798 shares during the period.
-Bank of New York Mellon Corp lifted its position in shares of Comtech Telecommunications by 4.2% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 374,577 shares of the communications equipment provider’s stock worth $9,593,000 after purchasing an additional 14,942 shares during the period.
-Finally, Charles Schwab Investment Management Inc. lifted its position in shares of Comtech Telecommunications by 0.6% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 303,146 shares of the communications equipment provider’s stock worth $7,182,000 after purchasing an additional 1,888 shares during the period.
-88.66% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Royal Bank of Canada raised its position in Comtech Telecommunications by 12.9% in the third quarter.
+Royal Bank of Canada now owns 8,971 shares of the communications equipment provider’s stock worth $231,000 after purchasing an additional 1,024 shares in the last quarter.
+Cubist Systematic Strategies LLC acquired a new stake in shares of Comtech Telecommunications in the fourth quarter valued at approximately $315,000.
+Deutsche Bank AG boosted its stake in Comtech Telecommunications by 5.5% in the fourth quarter.
+Deutsche Bank AG now owns 15,480 shares of the communications equipment provider’s stock valued at $367,000 after acquiring an additional 808 shares during the last quarter.
+Vident Investment Advisory LLC bought a new position in Comtech Telecommunications in the fourth quarter valued at approximately $373,000.
+Finally, Wells Fargo & Company MN boosted its stake in Comtech Telecommunications by 332.5% in the fourth quarter.
+Wells Fargo & Company MN now owns 16,843 shares of the communications equipment provider’s stock valued at $399,000 after acquiring an additional 12,949 shares during the last quarter.
+Institutional investors and hedge funds own 88.66% of the company’s stock.

 Comtech Telecommunications Company Profile (Get Rating)